friendsofstrandseq/ashleys-qc/docs/Output.md

 If an annotation file was specified to compare the predicted class assignments, `prediction_accuracy.txt` provides performance information along with wrongly predicted cells.

+The structure of the output files is as follows, linked are the output files that can be generated for the [test data](../data):

 [`prediction.tsv`](../data/test_output_prediction.tsv):

 cell | prediction | probability